jotabrc/ovy_mq/README.md

 #### Standard Message Flow

 This diagram shows the complete lifecycle of a message, from producer to consumer, including the post-processing hooks.
+The entire processing cycle, including retries, is handled asynchronously.

 ```mermaid
 sequenceDiagram